Cristo Rei of Dili

-The Cristo Rei of Dili (Christ the King of Dili) statue (Estátua do Cristo Rei de Díli, Estátua Cristo Rei Dili) is a 27.0 m colossal statue of Jesus Christ situated atop a globe at Cape Fatucama in Dili, East Timor.
-It is one of East Timor's main tourist attractions.
+The Cristo Rei of Dili (Christ the King of Dili) statue (Estátua do Cristo Rei de Díli, Estátua Cristo Rei Dili) is a 27.0 m colossal statue of Jesus Christ situated atop a globe at Cape Fatucama in Dili, Timor-Leste.
+It is one of the country's main tourist attractions.

 The statue was designed, and its construction supervised, by Mochamad Syailillah, who is better known as "Bolil".
 It was officially unveiled by President Suharto of Indonesia in 1996 as a gift from the Indonesian Government to the people of Timor Timur, the then Indonesian province.

 Location

 The statue, and the globe on which it rests, are mounted on the peak of Cape Fatucama at the end of the Fatucama peninsula.
 The statue is accessible from the car park at Cristo Rei Beach, on the south side of the cape, inside the Bay of Dili, via a 570-step concrete staircase shaded by trees.

 From the base of the statue, there are panoramic views back over the bay towards Dili in the south west, out over the transition between Ombai and Wetar Straits to Atauro Island in the north, and down to Jesus Backside Beach facing Wetar Strait in the east.